winglang/wing/README.md

 Multiple implementations of various interfaces is allowed.
 Multiple implementations of the same interface is invalid and forbidden.

-In methods if return statement is missing, `return nil` is assumed.
-In methods if return type is missing, `: nil` is assumed.
+In methods if return type is missing, `: void` is assumed.

 [`▲ top`][top]